A Guide to NJ ABLE Accounts

 - Any funds used for non-disability related expenses are subject to taxes and penalties.

-- Annual contributions are limited to $15,000 per year per account (the federal gift tax exemption, which is the amount that someone can gift to another person without reporting the gift to the IRS).
+- Annual contributions are limited to $17,000 without reporting the gift to the IRS).

 - The account balance limit, currently $305,000, is equal to the account balance limit for New Jersey’s 529 College Savings Plan.
 However, if the balance of an ABLE account exceeds $100,000, eligibility for SSI benefits would be suspended until the balance drops below $100,000.
 The beneficiary would continue to be eligible for Medicaid.